YongsooIm/alignargs-vscode/README.md

 (optional) Reference comment line
-You can list argument names in the first comment line.
+You can list argument names in the first comment line which will align together.

 # Features
 Format hex ( 0XabU => 0xABu)
 Right align decimal
 Replace arguments

-### 0.1.1
-Add semicolon tolerance

-### 0.1.0

-Initial release